Port of Tilbury

 The Port of Tilbury is a port located on the River Thames at Tilbury in Essex, England.
 It serves as the principal port for London, as well as being the main United Kingdom port for handling the importation of paper.
-There are extensive facilities for containers, grain, and other bulk cargoes.
+There are extensive facilities for shipping containers, grain, and other bulk cargoes.
 There are also facilities for the importation of cars.
 It forms part of the wider Port of London.

 Geography

 The Port of Tilbury lies on the north shore of the River Thames, 25 mi downstream of London Bridge, at a point where the river makes a loop southwards, and where its width narrows to 800 yd.
 The loop is part of the Thames lower reaches: within the meander was a huge area of marshland.
 Gravesend on the opposite shore had long been a port of entry for shipping, all of which had used the river itself for loading and unloading of cargo and passengers.
 There was also a naval dockyard at Northfleet at the mouth of the Ebbsfleet River.
 The new deep-water docks were an extension of all that maritime activity.
-The original docks consisted of a tidal basin on Gravesend Reach opposite Northfleet, connected by a lock to a main dock with three side branches named East, Central and West Branch docks.
+The original docks consisted of a tidal basin on Gravesend Reach opposite Northfleet, connected by a lock to a main dock with three side branches named East, Central, and West Branch docks.
 Between the tidal basin and Main Dock were two dry docks.